arkency/nanoc-tailwind-starter/README.md

 ## Build for development

-Starts if foreground and live reloads HTML, JS and CSS changes.
+Starts in foreground, live reloads HTML and CSS changes.

 ```
 ./bin/server